Optimal Inference After Model Selection: The Problem of Selective Inference

 For our purposes, a {\em hypothesis test} is a function $\phi(y)$ taking values in $[0, 1]$, representing the probability of rejecting $H_0$ if $Y=y$.
 In most cases, the value of the function will be either 0 or 1, but with discrete variables, randomization may be necessary to achieve exact level $\alpha$.

 To adjust for selection in testing $q$, we condition on the event that the question was asked, which we describe by the selection event

 i.e., the event that $q$ is among the questions asked.
 In general, the selection events for different questions are not disjoint.
-In the regression example, we only ever test $H^M_{0, j}$ when model $M$ is selected, so conditioning on $A_q$ is equivalent to simply conditioning on $\hM$.
+In the regression example, where we test $H^M_{0, j}$ if and only if model $M$ is selected, conditioning on $A_q$ is equivalent to simply conditioning on $\hM$.
+By convention we take $\phi_q(Y) = 0$ for $Y\notin A_q$ to reflect the idea that if a hypothesis is not tested then it is not rejected; note this convention does not affect the selective properties of $\phi_q$.

 In selective inference, we are mainly interested in the properties of a test $\phi_q$ for a question $q$, conditional on $A_q$.
 We say that $\phi_q$ controls {\em selective type I error} at level $\alpha$ if